 School of Performing Arts (NYC Campus Only)

 - Apply for fall admission by December 15 and if eligible, schedule your callback audition or interview by January 15.
 Academic admission to Pace University is separate from the audition and interview process for the School of Performing Arts.
 An application for admission must be on file prior to beginning the audition process.

 Please note: Pace Performing Arts auditions and interviews students for fall term entrance only.
-The next round of auditions and interviews will take place from December through March for Fall 2015.
+The next round of auditions and interviews will take place from October through early March for Fall 2021.

 Four-Year BS in Nursing Program (Westchester Campus Only)